Forensic Psychology

 Forensic psychology applies psychological theory to understanding crime, policing, criminal justice and rehabilitation.

-In this new two-week course, you will explore the origins of forensic psychology within the context of psychology as a whole, as well as learning about key theories and methodologies within the field.
+In this two-week course, you will explore the origins of forensic psychology within the context of psychology as a whole, as well as learning about key theories and methodologies within the field.
 You will also have the opportunity to take part in practical activities in class, such as detecting deception and criminal profiling.

 As part of the course assessment, you will complete a case study report on a serial killer as well as completing a short essay discussing variable methodologies used in forensic psychology.